December 28, 2019

 THE YESTERDAY MACHINE (1965)

 When one person is in charge of directing, producing and the screenplay, beware.
 They might be a genius or like Russ Marker, the man responsible for this eighty-five-minute debacle.
-The executive producer nor the entire crew offered no concerns, even for its length.
+The executive producer nor the entire crew offered any concerns, even for its length.
 This budgeted film for Carter Film Productions could not even afford a lobby poster for me to post.
-I doubt there is one cast member of familiarity with the possible exception of Tim Holt, yet even he is hardly recognizable here.
+I doubt there is one cast member of familiarity with the possible exception of the bloated Tim Holt, hardly recognizable here.
+He is only two nails shy of sealing his career coffin.
 One could write numerous paragraphs on why Don Zimmers’ music was used.
 Worse than the score may be the inept sound engineering by Nick Nicholas, one of the musicians saddled with playing Zimmers’ creativity.
 There are simply too many disastrously funny things to mention but here are some obvious points.

 I imagine the casting interview might have gone like this for Linda Jenkins, who plays Baton Margie: